Arthritis Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-When obtaining a quote for Travel Insurance to cover this condition, you will be asked a number of medical questions.
+When obtaining a quote for Travel Insurance to cover Arthritis, you will be asked several medical questions:

-When you are travelling with Arthritis, it is important to make sure you have enough medication to last for the duration of the trip.
-Keep your Medication with you in your carry-on luggage if your hold luggage is lost or delayed.
+When travelling with Arthritis, it is essential to make sure you have enough medication to last the duration of the trip.
+Keep your medicines in your carry-on luggage if your hold luggage is lost or delayed.

-Make sure your medicine is clearly labelled with your identification, that of your Doctor and the name of the medication and a any other pertinent information.
+Make sure your medicine is clearly labelled with your identification, that of your Doctor, the name of the medication, and any other pertinent information.

-It may be necessary to prove that the medication is in fact yours in certain places for security reasons, so make sure the medication labels are properly labelled to match your identification.
+It may be necessary to prove the medication is yours in certain places for security reasons, so ensure the medication labels are correctly labelled to match your identity.

-If you need to carry needles or syringes on you, take a Medical Prescription proving their necessity as well, so you do not have any problem getting through security with them.
+If you need to carry needles or syringes, take a Medical Prescription proving their necessity so you do not have any problems getting through security with them.